Elliot Bevan: Storylines

-Elliot befriends new student Kevin Smith (Cameron Crighton), who claims to be an alien from a different planet.
+Elliot befriends new student Kevin, who claims to be an alien from a different planet.
 Elliot agrees to help him build a beacon in order to summon his race.
 Elliot finds Kevin's birth certificate and discovers he was abandoned by his parents at birth.
 Kevin later goes missing and Elliot discovers a new planet in the Solar System.
 He receives a job offer from NASA.
 Texas Longford (Bianca Hendrickse-Spendlove) is sceptical of the e-mail and tells Elliot not to trust it.
 However, NASA send Elliot a plane ticket to America.
 Realising he may never see Kevin again, Elliot hangs up his beloved hat on the beacon and leaves for his new job.